rajtmana/gcp-terraform/README.md

 * **cs** - This contains Terraform scripts to create a Google Cloud Storage bucket in a given region
 * **vpc** - This contains Terraform scripts to create a VPC with subnet for creating your GCP service resources
 * **k8s-cluster** - This contains Terraform scripts to create a Kubernetes (K8S) cluster with Istio enabled. **DEPENDENCIES** - The VPC created using the scripts in the directory **vpc** is used to create the K8S cluster.
+* **composer** - This contains Terraform scripts to create a Google Composer environment.
+This has some issues such as it takes pretty long time to create the whole thing.
+When you destroy, it doesn't destroy the dependent services such as the Google Cloud Storage bucket. **CAUTION** is to be exercised when you are planning to use this for production purposes.
+Check the warning sign in the [Terraform Documentation](https://www.terraform.io/docs/providers/google/r/composer_environment.html) page before using.

 ## References
 * Managing GCP Projects with Terraform - https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform